ehmicky/autoserver/README.md

 If in development, run with `NODE_ENV=dev npm start`.
 This will start in watch mode (using `nodemon` and `node --inspect`).

-This will start a local server at `localhost:5001`
+A local server at `localhost:5001` will be spawned.
+Can be configured with environment variables `PORT` and `HOST`.

-Port number can be changed using `PORT` environment variable.

-Browse to `localhost:5001/graphiql` and start exploring the data.
+There are three ways of exploring the API:
+  - direct GraphQL calls to `localhost:5001/graphql`
+  - interactive exploration with `localhost:5001/graphiql`.
 Click on "docs" to see the schema.

-You can also see the GraphQL plain schema by browsing to `localhost:5001/graphql/schema`
+  - schema printed as HTML with `localhost:5001/graphql/schema`

 # Tooling